Vonage/vivid-3/libs/components/src/lib/number-field/README.md

 - Type: `number`
 - Default: `1`

-Set the `step` attribute to set the step value for the number field.
+Set the `step` attribute to change the step value for the number field.

 ```html preview
 <vwc-number-field label="With step" step="0.1" value="1.5"></vwc-number-field>